yiting-wang-dl/Business_Analytics_R/README.md

 - Count data models

 Project Lists
-1. Does a Generous Return Policy Affect the Final Price on Ebay?
+1. Does a generous return policy affect the final price of a product on Ebay?
 2. Does promotion improve sales quantity and revenue?
 If so, by how much?
 3. Is the return rate high?
 If so, how to decrease it?
 4.